 - The owner failed to eliminate the dangerous condition and failed to adequately warn visitors of the danger.

-Contact an Aggressive and Dedicated Personal Injury Attorney to Discuss Your Boca Raton Premises Liability Case Today
+Contact an Aggressive and Dedicated Personal Injury Attorney to Discuss Your Premises Liability Case Today

 At Gonzalez & Cartwright, P.A., we offer a free initial consultation to each of our clients, during which we will provide you with our honest and straightforward opinions regarding your premises liability case.
-Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule an appointment with an experienced premises liability attorney today.
+Contact our offices to schedule an appointment with an experienced premises liability attorney in FL.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 Premises liability lawsuits can stem from injuries that occur while visiting a friend or family member as an invited guest.
 Our attorneys understand that these cases may be uncomfortable because the injured party might not wish to sue his or her loved ones.
 Typically, it is the property owner’s insurance company that will pay any required compensation associated with a premises liability claim.
 Our attorneys can further discuss these issues with you if you are reluctant to proceed with your premises liability case.